AlKhrulev/Manpages/markdown/git.md

 `git commit --amend [--no-edit]`
 :   Add files to the previous commit and optionally keep the same msg

+git commit --template *FileName*
+:   Use text from *FileName* to start from

+git commit --file *FileName*
+:   Use text from *FileName* as a commit message

 ## Modifying Commit History

 ### Rebase vs Interactive Rebase